-To configure reliable messaging for the Web service endpoint:
+To configure reliable messaging for the Web service endpoint using the Administration Console:

 - 1. Invoke the Administration Console, as described in "Invoking the Administration Console" in Getting Started With JAX-WS Web Services for Oracle WebLogic Server. - 2.
 In the left navigation pane, select Deployments. - 3.
 Click the name of the Web service in the Deployments table. - 4.
 Select the Configuration tab, then the Ports tab. - 5.
 Click the name of the Web service endpoint in the Ports table. - 6.
 Select the Reliable Message tab. - 7.
-Click Customize Reliable Message Configuration. - 8.
-Click Save. - 9.
-Set the reliable messaging properties, as required. - 10.
+Click Customize Reliable Message Configuration and follow the instructions to save the deployment plan, if required. - 8.
+Set the reliable messaging properties, as required. - 9.
 Click Save.